M3rg1/Meetra/README.md

 the [UCI protocol](http://wbec-ridderkerk.nl/html/UCIProtocol.html), and proceed with engine installation according to their respective guides.

-For example, some free GUIs with UCI support:
+For example, some free GUIs with UCI support include:

 - [Arena](http://www.playwitharena.de/) (recommended)
 - [Cute Chess](https://cutechess.com/)